tofitsch/plotgrep/README.md

 ./plotgrep index.csv
 ```

-The same procedure is performed on the screen grap as described above for the PDF pages.
+The same procedure is performed on the screen grab as described above for the PDF pages.
 Each hex-code stored in `index.csv` is converted back into a 16x16 DCT bitmap which is compared to the 16x16 DCT bitmap of the plot in the screen grab.
 For each, the amount of different bits is determined using the hamming distance.